Our Organization

 • Uphold professional standards and a code of conduct based on trust, mutual respect and support for one another.

-The CFB works to facilitate the USDA TEFAP (The Emergency Food Assistance Program) through Farm Share.
-TEFAP programming provides canned, self-stable goods, and frozen foods for low-income households.
-These foods supplement those received from Farm Share’s recovery program.
+The CFB works to facilitate the USDA TEFAP (The Emergency Food Assistance Program) for Citrus, Hernando, and Sumter counties.
+TEFAP programming provides canned, shelf-stable goods, and frozen foods for low-income households.

 Our Partnership with the Federal Emergency Management Agency (FEMA)